 Eligibility for Federal Direct Loans is determined by the completion of the Free Application for Federal Student Aid (FAFSA).
-When a student or parent of a student receive a federal student loan, information about this loan will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
+When a student or parent of a student receives a federal student loan, information about this loan will be submitted to the National Student Loan Data System (NSLDS), and it will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
 Borrowers may also access this information by going to www.nslds.ed.gov.

 Visit www.studentaid.gov for additional information on federal loans, including interest rates, origination fees, and repayment options.

 Students with previous military experience may be eligible for certain benefits.
 Contact the Department of Veterans Affairs (VA) records center and obtain a certificate of eligibility before school begins.
 Bring the certification to the SWAU Department of Records.
 After registration, notification of enrollment will be sent to the VA.